Goldenrod, Solidago virgaurea hero image

 Goldenrod, Solidago virgaurea

-European goldenrod, Solidago virgaurea, exuberantly brightens up many countries.
-You can hardly miss this plant with her numerous bright yellow flowers.
-In our Dutch riverlands, one used to see several Solidago species regularly.
-At the water’s edge you’d occasionally come across the even more strikingly flowering canadensis, while the virgaurea fared better along the fields.
-Unfortunately, you don’t often see this plant these days.
-She has a hard time living in the midst of all those over-fertilized monoculture meadows in the Netherlands.
-Plus, she’s crowded out by other goldenrod species, such as the aforementioned canadensis but also the gigantea.
-Over here, Solidago virgaurea has therefore ended up on the red list of protected plant species.
+Unfortunately, you do not often see the latter anymore.
+It has a hard time surviving in the midst of all those over-fertilised monoculture meadows in the Netherlands.
+Plus, European goldenrod is also crowded out by other goldenrod species, such as the aforementioned canadensis, but also by the gigantea.
+As a result, Solidago virgaurea has ended up on the red list of protected plant species.

 Medicinal properties of goldenrod, Solidago virgaurea